 - King Arthur Measure for MeasureโThis blend works really well in my recipes.
 I don’t have to let the flour blend rest in the batter.

 - Cup4Cup – Cup4Cup gluten-free blend is my favorite for this recipe; it rose well in this bread recipe.
-(Note: Cup4Cup contains milk powder.)
+Note: Cup4Cup recently changed its flour blend formulation, and it doesn’t behave as the old formulation.
+I havenโt had a chance to retest this recipe with the new flour blend formulation.

 - Reader blends tested – Nameste and Cloud 9.